georiot/wordpress-plugin/amazon-link-engine/trunk/readme.txt

 * Allow this plugin to have separate settings form iTunes Link Engine if it is also installed.
 * Other minor improvements to UI.
 * Tested up to 4.6

+= 1.2.3 =
+* Defer loading of snippet to improve page speed
+* Default to "Honor existing" to preserve links with existing affiliate tracking info
+* Tested up to 4.7